Boston city councilor’s brother charged with rape after allegedly posing as ride-share driver

-BOSTON (WHDH) - The brother of Boston City Councilor Andrea Campbell faces numerous charges after prosecutors say he kidnapped a woman while posing as a ride-service driver outside a Boston bar before driving her to his Rhode Island home and raping her last month.
+BOSTON (WHDH) - BOSTON (WHDH) – The brother of Boston City Councilor Andrea Campbell is facing numerous criminal charges after prosecutors say he kidnapped a woman while posing as a ride-service driver outside a Boston bar before driving her to his Rhode Island home and raping her last month.

-Campbell Jr. is accused of pretending to be an Uber driver outside The Harp on Causeway Street when he allegedly kidnapped a woman during the morning hours of Dec.
-7, 2019.
-He then drove her to his Rhode Island home, where he raped her, prosecutors said.
+Campbell Jr. is accused of pretending to be a ride-share driver in Boston early in the morning on Dec.
+7 before bringing the woman back to his home in Rhode Island and raping her.

+Police said he picked up a woman at the Harp in Boston and raped her at his home in Rhode Island last month.

+The woman told police she had a lot to drink and ordered a ride-share, it was canceled, but she got into the vehicle and remembers waking up the next morning naked in bed with the man next to her, according to court documents.

 Campbell Jr. is also being investigated for two additional sexual assault charges that took place in Suffolk County in 2016 and 2017, the DA’s office added.